-Nenana honors missing and murdered indigenous people
+Nenana honors missing and murdered Indigenous people

-NENANA — Nenana held a Community March & Candlelight Vigil on Friday, May 5 to remember and honor missing and murdered Indigenous people.
+Nenana held a community march and candlelight vigil on Friday to remember and honor missing and murdered Indigenous people.

 They carried signs, including a large banner that said, “You Are NOT Forgotten.”